woossi0/suite/docs/usermanual/source/sysadmin/cloudwatch/index.rst

      - Monitors the Catalog service
      - ``true`` or ``false``

+Each of the enabled OWS watchers will produce three metrics.

+- The number of requests per second.
+- The number of errors per second.
+- The median processing time per request (windowed over approximately five minutes).

 As an example of usage, on Linux running Tomcat, one could edit the :file:`/usr/share/tomcat7/setenv.sh` file and add the following block: